jgaa/logfault/README.md

 ## Log via IOS and macOS' NSLog

+For Apple's platforms, we suggest you use the newer OsLogHandler.

-The logging support for IOS and macOS is rather primitive, compared to other systems.
+The legacy logging support for IOS and macOS is rather primitive, compared to other systems.
 The good thing is that when you debug an application in Xcode, you can see the output from the applications standard output - so you don't really *need* to use the `NSLog` function.